defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 **3. Manage security risks**

-Continuously manage risk and use existing tools for regular self assessments.
+Continuously manage security risks and use existing tools for regular self assessments.

 **4. Set your controls**